 Pekins, Anconas, Magpies, Swedish, and Cayugas are prime examples of duck breeds that do not have plumage that differs by sex – especially at the duckling stage.
 Indian Runners and Welsh Harlequin ducks are among the breeds that offer easy sexing by plumage.

-Researching the breed of duck you are keeping will help you learn what specific feathering colors and styles can help indicated sex.
+Researching the breed of duck you are keeping will help you learn what specific feathering colors and styles can help indicate sex.

 Once ducklings are nearing this age the presence of a “drake feather” should develop.
 A drake feather is one or two curly feathers among the other tail feathers on a male duck.
 Female ducks do not have any type of curly tail, all of their tail feathers remain flat.

-Caption: Although none of the Pekin ducklings in the photo have a drake feather yet, you can still tell distinct differences between the shape of the tails in the two ducklings in front on both screen right and screen left, respectively.
-The duckling on screen right will likely be a female because it’s tail feathers are grouped closely together.
-A male’s tail feathers are typically grouped further apart and fan out.
+Although none of the Pekin ducklings in the photo above have a drake feather yet, you can still tell distinct differences between the shape of the tails in the two ducklings in front on both screen right and screen left, respectively.

-To reinforce your attempt to sex ducklings by plumage you can also take size into considation.
-Even from an extremely young age, male ducklings are larger and heavier than females ducklings.
+To reinforce your attempt to sex ducklings by plumage you can also take size into consideration.
+Even from an extremely young age, male ducklings are larger and heavier than female ducklings.

 Welsh Harlequin, Mallard, and Rouen duck breed females commonly have thicker necks and larger heads than males.

-After the six month milestone female ducks develop a louder and more demanding sounding quack and males have a more pleasant or softer sounding quack.
+After the six-month milestone, female ducks develop a louder and more demanding sounding quack, while males have a more pleasant or softer sounding quack.
 In my personal experience, female ducks make a far more honking sound than males – especially when excited or angry.

 Listen to the different sounds male and female ducks make by clicking here.

-Some breeds of ducks can successfully hide their sex from visual or audio inspect quite well except during the peak fo breeding season.
+Some breeds of ducks can successfully hide their sex from visual or audio inspection quite well except during the peak of breeding season.
 The Freckled duck breed is one of these varieties.
 During breeding season only the male Freckled duck develops a red color on its bill.

-Some duck breeds show a distinct difference in their bill color and even shape year round, not just during breeding season.
+Some duck breeds show a distinct difference in their bill color and even shape year-round, not just during the breeding season.

 While this visual cue can be very helpful in determining the sex of a duckling, it does not apply to all domestic duck breeds and cannot be accomplished until the birds are usually a few months old.

-Muscovy, Appleyards, Rouens, Indian Runners, Khaki Campbells, and Welsh Harlequins are good examples of duck breeds that can have bill differences which may help with sexing the poultry birds.
+Muscovy, Appleyards, Rouens, Indian Runners, Khaki Campbells, and Welsh Harlequins are good examples of duck breeds that can have bill differences that may help with sexing the poultry birds.

-Muscovy drakes develop a bill that is wider, flatter, and more straight than a hen of the same breed.
-Muscovy hens have far less of a platypus style bill.
-These hens have bills that include a ridged middle, and are more curvy, pointy, and narrow in shape than a drake of9 the same breed.
+Muscovy drakes (male Muscovy ducks) develop a bill that is wider, flatter, and straighter than a hen of the same breed.
+Female Muscovy ducks have far less of a platypus-style bill.
+These hens have bills that include a ridged middle and are more curvy, pointy, and narrow in shape than a drake of9 the same breed.

 The cute little webbed feet on male ducklings can often appear disproportional to those of female ducklings.
 Even before you can use body size difference to help determine the sex of ducklings, the difference in foot proportion may be evident.

-Male duckling feet are not only typically larger than a female’s feet but the legs themselves often tend to be bulkier when compared to the more slender legs on a female duckling.
+Male duckling feet are not only typically larger than a female’s feet but the legs themselves often tend to be bulkier when compared to the more slender legs of a female.

 A male duckling is sometimes less active than his female brooder peers – perhaps because of the awkwardness that can be created due to the quick growth of their feet and legs.

-In some duck breeds wing growth can help determine sex of ducklings.
+In some duck breeds, wing growth can help determine the sex of ducklings.
 Female ducklings tend to develop true feather sprouts on their wings as well as around their bellies and tails than male ducklings.